13Mai13/aibymai/content/deep-dives/search.md

 ### Classic Tecniques

 Information retrival stared 40's and 50's with the purpose of retriving academic papers.
 And it wasn't until the 90's where the field exploted with comertial World Wide Web.
-The classic tecniques define the core parts of information retrival: indexing, query processing and matching & ranking.
+There are three key parts that any information retrival system needs to have: indexing, query processing and matching & ranking.

 {{< figure src="/images/classic_ir_system.png" alt="Ilustration on a classic IR system" >}}